DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-20cbsssg.md

 teaserpic: https://lh3.googleusercontent.com/tHaRo-MJXiY0ABnS6fX8Y0868Zfn4rvm0tfPcgixrwQB9ow8Wc0Ey8BOtQYoGzHGaKOQcMYQ8T1W1dTpb6MV6wzfRpkGw5amI7YUV9b5NdNiKNJLsSEE3UchkQcxMG8Ng6UYfEEhcg=w512

-description: We designed our 20 mg CBD Shower Melts to give you that spa feeling and help relax your mind and body by taking advantage of the healing properties of CBD, Lavender and Bergamot Essential Oils by using the steam to help enter your body.
+description: We designed our 20 mg CBD Shower Steamers to give you that spa feeling while helping boost your mood and increase your energy with CBD, Sweet Orange and Ginger Essential Oils by using the steam to help enter your body.
 Educate Yourself.
 Learn more now about research regarding active ingredients.
 categories:
   - catalog